Kong/kongponents/docs/components/breadcrumbs.md

 # Breadcrumbs

-KBreadcrumbs component is a navigational aid that displays the user's location within a website's hierarchy, offering a trail of links back to the starting or higher-level pages.
-It helps users understand their current position and navigate the site more efficiently.
+KBreadcrumbs component is a navigational aid that displays the user's location within a website's hierarchy, offering a trail of links back to the parent or higher-level pages.
+Breadcrumbs help users understand their current position in the site and navigate more efficiently.

 <KBreadcrumbs :items="internalBreadcrumbItems">
   <template #icon-home>